gwilczura/observability/README.md

   "KeyVaultName": "some-name"
 ```

+### elastic search API key
+what i usually strugle to find is - where to get elastic parameters from :)

+so the cloud id you can find on the [deployment management console](https://cloud.elastic.co/deployments/)
+but the Key you need to create through Kibana dashboard.

+click `Open Kibana` from youd eployment screen -> Left menu -> Manage this deployment -> Stack Management -> Security -> API Keys

 ### local setup

 Local development uses secrets from the KeyVault - so make sure to setup your account in Visual Studio.